-- 1. To demonstrate good external citizenship by contributing to learned society/conference events, journal and grant reviews etc; - 2.
-To contribute to activities that will help to achieve PRUComm's and the Department of Health Services Research and Policy's objectives.
+1. To demonstrate good external citizenship by contributing to learned society/conference events, journal and grant reviews etc;

 PROFESSIONAL DEVELOPMENT & TRAINING

 - 1. To keep up to date with the latest research/thinking in your academic field and with changes to pedagogic practice within the School and more generally; - 2.
 Where the length and nature of the position permits, to apply for and, if accepted, undertake a doctoral degree (if not already acquired); - 3.
 To undertake and successfully complete the mandatory training required by the School appropriate to the role.